Agenda-setting theory: Individual media consumption patterns

-Comparison of agenda-setting with policy agenda-building
+Comparison with policy agenda-building

-As more scholars published articles on agenda-setting theories it became evident that the process involves not only active role of media organizations, but also participation of the public as well as policymakers.
+The process involves not only active role of media organizations, but also participation of the public as well as policymakers.
 Rogers and Dearing highlighted the distinction between agenda-setting and agenda-building, emphasizing the dominant role of either media or the public.
 "Setting" an agenda refers to the effect of the media agenda on society, or transfer of the media agenda to the public agenda, while "building" an agenda includes "some degree of reciprocity" between the mass media and society where both media and public agendas influence public policy.

-According to Sun Young Lee and Daniel Riffe, the agenda-building theory speculates that the media does not operate within a vacuum.
+According to Sun Young Lee and Daniel Riffe, agenda-building theory speculates that the media does not operate within a vacuum.
 Instead, it is the result of the societal influences that certain powerful groups exert as a subtle form of control.
 While some scholars have attempted to uncover certain relationships between information sources and the agenda the news media has created, others have probed who sets the media agenda.
 Journalists have limited time and resources that can contribute to outside sources getting involved in the news media's gatekeeping process.
 Many sources can contribute to this agenda-building process in a variety of ways, but researchers are particularly interested in how well informational tools like press releases and media kits function within the news media agenda as a gauge of an organization's public relations success.

 Berkowitz has implemented an extensive analysis of agenda-setting and agenda-building theories by introducing the terms policy agenda-setting and policy agenda-building.
 He argues that the term of policy agenda-setting is still appropriate to use when scholars focus solely on the relationship between the media and policymakers.
 However, when the focus is placed not only on policymakers' personal agendas, but also on the broader salient issues where media represent only one indicator of public sentiment, Berkowitz suggests talking about policy agenda-building.